What is a Proofreader or Copy Marker?

 In the United States, there were 14,200 jobs for Proofreader or Copy Marker in 2016.
 New jobs are being produced at a rate of 1.4% which is below the national average.
 The Bureau of Labor Statistics predicts 200 new jobs for Proofreader or Copy Marker by 2026.
-Due to new job openings and attrition, there will be an average of 2,200 job openings in this field each year.
+There will be an estimated 2,200 positions for Proofreader or Copy Marker per year.

 The states with the most job growth for Proofreader or Copy Marker are New Hampshire, Idaho, and Minnesota.
 Watch out if you plan on working in Maine, Kentucky, or Missouri.
 These states have the worst job growth for this type of profession.